 Read Also: Node vs PHP

 7. Large and Active Community:

 Read Also: Python vs Nodejs

 8. The ability of Caching:

-The open-source runtime environment of the Node.js provides the ability to cache a single module.
-The entire request for the first modules gets cache in the application memory.
+The open-source runtime environment of Node.js provides the ability to cache a single module.
+The entire request for the first modules gets cached in the application memory.

 9. Support for Commonly Used Tools:

-With Node.js, developers receive extend support for various commonly used tools.
-If you want to test the source code of Node.js application, you can do it by using Jasmin and other such testing tools.
+With Node.js, developers receive extended support for various commonly used tools.
+If you want to test the source code of the Node.js application, you can do it by using Jasmin and other such testing tools.